vsitpal/personal-website/exampleSite/content/about/_index.md

 I also enjoy reading about birds and plants, and once in a while take a shot at photography.

-`Also, did say that already?
+`Also, did I say that already?
 I love aircrafts.`

 ### Family

-Without giving away too much of our privacy, I am very blessed to have the best and the most loving family.
+Without giving away too much of our privacy, I am very blessed to have the best and most loving family.

 > I come from a family of post-graduates. 🙂